nextgis/docs_ngmobile/source/editing.rst

 There are several ways to start edit mode.

-1. The first way is Main actions button (the big blue button in the right bottom corner of map screen (FAB)).
+1. The first way is Main actions button (the big blue button in the right bottom corner of map screen).
 Pressing Main actions button opens a menu of most common actions (see :numref:`ngmobile_common_action_menu_pic`).

 .. figure:: _static/ngmobile_mainscreen_2.png
    :name: ngmobile_common_action_menu_pic